Election-Tech-Initiative/electionguard-api-python/README.md

 For local debugging with Visual Studio Code, choose the `Guardian Web API` or `Mediator Web API` options from the dropdown in the Run menu.
 Once the server is up, you can easily hit your breakpoints.

-If the code fails to run, [make sure your Python interpreter is set](https://code.visualstudio.com/docs/python/environments) to use your pipenv environment.
+If the code fails to run, [make sure your Python interpreter is set](https://code.visualstudio.com/docs/python/environments) to use your poetry environment.

 ## 🧪 Testing